Skip to main content

 Alpaca Graphical Client

 For light chatbot usage we recommend that users install Alpaca to manage and chat with your LLM models from within a native desktop application.
-Alpaca supports Nvidia and AMD1 acceleration natively and includes ollama.
+Alpaca supports Nvidia and AMD[^1] acceleration natively.

 image